 Fluorescent treponemal antibody-absorption (FTA-ABS) test is an indirect fluorescent antibody technique used as a confirmatory test for syphilis.
-FTA-ABS is the first serological test (cardiolipin or specific treponemal) to become positive following infection i.e., 3-4 weeks after Infection.
+FTA-ABS is the first serological test to become positive following infection i.e., 3-4 weeks after Infection.

 This test is inexpensive confirmatory test performed in reference public health laboratories.
-FTA-ABS test results is positive in most patients with primary syphilis and the test result remains positive for life so FTA-ABS test for syphilis cannot be used to determine the response to treatment.
+FTA-ABS test results are positive in most patients with primary syphilis and the test result remains positive for life so the FTA-ABS test for syphilis cannot be used to determine the response to treatment.

-Test principle: Serum from patients suspected of having syphilis because of previous positive VDRL or RPR test is diluted 1:5 in sorbent (patients’ serum is absorbed with treponemes other than Treponema pallidum to remove nonspecific antibodies).
+Serum from patients suspected of having syphilis because of previous positive VDRL or RPR test is diluted in 1:5 sorbent (patients’ serum is absorbed with treponemes other than Treponema pallidum to remove nonspecific antibodies).